Ceres: Roman Goddess of Fertility and the Commoners

 The Name Ceres

 The ancient Roman etymologists thought that the name Ceres had its roots in crescere and creare.
-Crescere means to come forth, grow, arise, or to be born.
+Crescere means to come forth, grow, arise, or be born.
 Creare, on the other hand, means to produce, make, create, or beget.
 So, the message is quite clear here, Ceres goddess is the embodiment of the creation of things.

-What is Ceres Related to?
+What is Ceres Related To?

 The tablet dates back to around 250 BC and she was referred to in the Oscan language.
-Not a language you will hear about everyday, since it has gone extinct around 80 AD.
+Not a language you will hear about every day, since it has gone extinct around 80 AD.
 It tells us that fertility is generally considered the most important aspect that relates to Ceres.
 More specifically, her role as goddess of agriculture.

 The words have been translated into their English equivalents.
 But, that doesn’t mean that we know exactly what they mean.
 At the end of the day, the interpretation is what matters.
 What is certain is that these kinds of interpretations of words are necessarily different today than they were around 2000 years ago.
 Therefore, we can never be 100 percent certain about the actual meaning of the words.